Lambda-X/re-complete/README.md

 # Usage

-The re-autocomplete library has only few functions:
+The re-complete library has only few functions:

 For setting the `options` you need to `dispatch` your `options` (`:trim-chars` `:case-sensitive?`).
 All dispatch functions takes as argument `:linked-component-key` (name for the input) and `options`